ffakih5/Travelmate/README.md

 ## Process
-We began with concept creation centered around our Travel Briefing API.
+We began with oncept creation which then centered around our Travel Briefing API.
 We knew we wanted an information hub for travellers, that would present a consolidated source of key travel insights for any country to make it easy to plan a trip or write a blog.

 We then came to the conclusion that the second API would be a currency converter as this was something we thought was missing from the Travel Brieifng API but important to our intended users.